tlverse/tlverse-workshops/index.md

 Rachael Phillips is a PhD student in biostatistics, advised by Alan Hubbard and Mark van der Laan.
 She has an MA in Biostatistics, BS in Biology, and BA in Mathematics.
-A student of targeted learning and causal inference; her research integrates personalized medicine, human-computer interaction, experimental design, and regulatory policy.
+A student of targeted learning and causal inference, Rachael’s research integrates semiparametric statistical estimation and inference.
+She is motivated by applied projects and some of her current work involves personalized online learning from data streams of vital signs, human-computer interaction, automated machine learning, and developing statistical analysis plans using targeted learning.

 ## Reproduciblity with the `tlverse` {#repro}